ISO 16739 is the international standard that defines the characteristics of the IFC format for data sharing in a BIM process

 - the characteristics or attributes (such as material, colour and thermal properties);

 - relationships (including places, connections and properties) between;

 - abstract concepts;

 A subset of the data schema is called the Model View Definition (MVD).
 MVDs are subsets of the IFC schema defined by buildingSMART International that group together certain information useful for specific workflows or uses in the building and facility management industry.

 Basically, it represents a filtered view that contains only part of all the information in the entire schema.

 Each workflow identifies data exchange requirements for software applications.
-Conforming software applications must identify the Model View Definition to which they conform.
+Conforming plant maintenance software must identify the Model View Definition to which they conform.

 These views are very useful because they make the data exchange process easier and avoid sharing unnecessary or redundant notions, following standardized procedures.